 The thematic scope of the call is outlined in detail in the Call Fiche.
+More information is also available in the Submission Guideline.

 3. Steps of the application process

 WWTF project calls are organized as a two-stage process:

 - Short Proposals: short outline of the project idea and the approach.
 Detailed budget is not required. - Full proposals: proposals selected by the jury are invited to submit an extended proposal, including detailed project budget.